Learning Support Information for Prospective Parents

 Hampton is a school of equal opportunities and we conduct our admissions on a fair and non-discriminatory basis.
 We are happy to consider pupils with special educational needs for entry to the School provided they satisfy our admissions criteria.

-We encourage you to let us know as early as possible in the admissions process if your son has any learning difficulties or disability as this will enable us to put in place any necessary arrangements for the entrance assessments.
+We encourage you to let us know as early as possible in the admissions process if your son has a specific learning difficulty, disability or long-term medical condition as this will enable us to put in place any necessary arrangements for the entrance assessments.
 This may include: use of a laptop, extra time, enlarged font, lift access.

-Requests for special arrangements must be made before the first Friday in November prior to the January examination and, in the case of the 10+ Advance Place exam, before 1 October prior to the November examination.
+Requests for special arrangements should be made at the time of registration and by 1 November prior to the entrance exam and, in the case of the 10+ Advance Place exam, before 1 October prior to the November examination.
 We regret that we are unable to consider any requests made after this time.

 All requests must be supported by: